Toxic Friendships: How to Identify and Distance Yourself from Them

 Something as simple as saying “NO” when necessary, setting trust boundaries, and cutting off negative conversations can help keep you away from their negativity.

-Stop chatting with these people, tell them you’re busy or find any excuse so that they understand that you don’t want to be around them.
+Stop chatting with these people, tell them you’re busy or find an excuse so that they understand that you don’t want to be around them.

-As we say around here…”When you distance yourself from toxic people, even your health will improve.”
+As we say around here…”When you distance yourself from toxic people, even your physical health will improve.”